sqlcipher/android-database-sqlcipher/README.md

 `SQLiteDatabase.getBytes()` to get a suitable `byte[]` to use).

-Two offer a `SQLiteDatabaseHook` parameter that you can use for executing SQL statements before or after the passphrase is used to decrypt the database.
+Two offer a `SQLiteDatabaseHook` parameter that you can use for executing SQL statements before or after the passphrase is used to key the database.

 The three-parameter constructor also offers `clearPassphrase`, which defaults